Skip to main content

 Barrett's esophagus is a change in the lining of the lower esophagus caused by repeated acid exposure over many years.
 The cells start to look more like intestinal cells, and a small percentage of patients with Barrett's go on to develop esophageal cancer.
 That is why we do not ignore chronic reflux, even when the symptoms feel manageable.

-A gluten-free or low-FODMAP diet can help reflux for some people, especially when bloating and slow motility are major drivers.
+A gluten-free or low-FODMAP diet can help reflux for some people, particularly when bloating and slow motility are major drivers.
 FODMAPs are short-chain carbs that ferment in the gut and create gas.
 Reducing them temporarily, then reintroducing foods one at a time, helps identify personal triggers without unnecessary restriction.

 Intermittent fasting can help GERD by reducing late-night eating and giving the stomach longer to empty between meals.
 For some people, it cuts symptoms dramatically.
 For others, very long fasts can increase acid and trigger reflux on an empty stomach, so timing and meal composition matter.